 - Water Quality

-Miner Institute staff actively publish articles in refereed journals, including Animal Feed Science and Technology, Journal of Dairy Science, and Journal of Animal Science.
-In addition, staff present research findings annually at national meetings including: the American Dairy Science Association, American Society of Animal Science, International Society for Applied Ethology, Plants and Soils Conference, Geological Society of America, American Crop Science Society of America, American Society of Agronomy, and Soil Science Society of America.
+Miner Institute staff actively publish articles in refereed journals, including Animal Feed Science and Technology, Journal of Dairy Science, and Crop Science.
+In addition, staff present research findings annually at national meetings including: the American Dairy Science Association, International Society for Applied Ethology, Plants and Soils Conference, Geological Society of America, American Crop Science Society of America, American Society of Agronomy, and Soil Science Society of America.

 Miner Institute Annual Reports

-One focus of the dairy research activities has been in the area of dairy cattle nutrition, with an emphasis on the transition cow.
-Animal behavior and cow comfort are other focal points of research.
+A long-time focus of our dairy research activities has been dairy cattle nutrition, with an emphasis on the transition cow and forages.
+Animal behavior and cow comfort are another research focus.
 The development of a network of collaborative commercial dairy farms has enabled Miner Institute to create a unique niche in the world of dairy nutrition research.
 Controlled research can be conducted on these large dairies (350-1,000 milking cows).
-Intensive studies that require individual intakes, cannulated cows, or multiple treatments are conducted in our 16-cow tie stall barn or in our freestall barn using Calan bins or replicated pens.
+Intensive studies that require individual feed intake, rumen cannulated cows, or more intensive measures are conducted in our 16-cow tie stall barn or in our freestall barns using Calan bins or replicated pens.